Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 - solc's [SMTChecker](https://docs.soliditylang.org/en/v0.8.17/smtchecker.html) and [Mythril](https://github.com/ConsenSys/mythril/tree/develop) (symbolic execution)
 - [KEVM](https://github.com/runtimeverification/evm-semantics) (symbolic execution and more).

-KEVM is built on the [K-framework](https://github.com/runtimeverification/k) from [Runtime Verification](https://runtimeverification.com/).
+How these tools work in detail will be discussed in a later article.

 We are currently in the process of improving the integration of these tools in our development flow.

 It is important to use multiple tools since none of them will find all problems on their own.
 This is not because the tools are not good enough (because they are good).
 It's just that their methods of implementing the analysis techniques can focus on different aspects.
+A survey that compared 27 analysis tools can be found in this [paper](https://www.researchgate.net/publication/334786201_A_Survey_of_Tools_for_Analyzing_Ethereum_Smart_Contracts).

 That's why analyzing and combining the results is the best option.
-This is also the goal of our [smart-contract-analysis-tools](https://github.com/Byont-Ventures/smart-contract-analysis-tools) project.
+This is also the goal of Byont's [smart-contract-analysis-tools](https://github.com/Byont-Ventures/smart-contract-analysis-tools) project.

-It would of course be super interesting to create our own symbolic execution or static analysis tool.
-However, it is simply not realistic to expect that we can create a tool that is as good or better as the existing tools.
-This is simply because the amount of research and development that has gone into these tools is too much.
-What is realistic, however, is to improve existing tools by contributing to the projects and combining the strength of multiple tools.

-Our [smart-contract-analysis-tools](https://github.com/Byont-Ventures/smart-contract-analysis-tools) project initially aims to be easily integrated into the development flow.
-After the execution of our tool, you will receive a report highlighting the potential problems in your contract(s) and giving potential solutions.
+Byont's [smart-contract-analysis-tools](https://github.com/Byont-Ventures/smart-contract-analysis-tools) project initially aims to be easily integrated into the development flow.
+After the execution of the tool, the user will receive a report highlighting the potential problems in your contract(s) and giving potential solutions.

 The report will be mostly agnostic to the used tools.
-As a developer, you want to know what the problems are and that false positives (detected errors that aren't real errors) are filtered out.
+A developer wants to know what the problems are and that false positives (detected errors that aren't real errors) are filtered out.
 This can only be done by analyzing the result of multiple tools in combination with the source code itself.

-## 11 Follow-up
+## 9 Follow-up

-In the next article, we will demonstrate how our tool can be used with some real-life examples.
+In the next article, it will be demonstrated how Byont's tool can be used with real-life examples.

 <!-- ## Constraint Horn Clauses (CHC)